- Date: -

 - The Leeds University Union (LUU) has information about support for disabled students and the LUU’s approach to accessibility for its members.
 There are also a number of relevant LUU societies including Mind Matters and Mantality .

-- The Equality Policy Unit have compiled a range of disability support and resources.
+- The Equality & Inclusion Unit have compiled a range of disability support and resources.

 - The Staff Mental Health and Disability Network provides a welcoming space for colleagues with a personal interest in mental health.
 Contact Susan Kilminster for further information.